memory200/ICT111-SleepyGuys-MVP1/README.md

 ## README Update Template after Lab 03

-##Customer Problem Discovery Summary
+## Customer Problem Discovery Summary

--In Lab 03, our team interviewed university students and staff to validate our selected problem.
+In Lab 03, our team interviewed university students and staff to validate our selected problem.
 We wanted to find out if losing personal belongings on campus is a common and important issue.

-##Target Respondents
+## Target Respondents

--University Students
+* University Students
--University Staff
+* University Staff

-##Main Evidence Found
+## Main Evidence Found

 Common issues mentioned by respondents:

--Students often lose items such as ID cards, wallets, chargers, and water bottles.
+* Students often lose items such as ID cards, wallets, chargers, and water bottles.
--There is no central place to report or search for lost items.
+* There is no central place to report or search for lost items.
--People usually use social media or ask friends for help.
+* People usually use social media or ask friends for help.
--Finding lost items can take a long time and is often unsuccessful.
+* Finding lost items can take a long time and is often unsuccessful.

-##Updated Problem Statement
+## Updated Problem Statement

--University students and staff need an easier way to report and find lost belongings because current methods are scattered and inefficient.
+University students and staff need an easier way to report and find lost belongings because current methods are scattered and inefficient.

-##Decision for Next Step
+## Decision for Next Step

 The team decided to continue with the Lost & Found System project because the interviews confirmed that the problem is real and affects many campus users.

 Next, we will develop and test a web-based platform for reporting and finding lost items.